SwetSagar/UPSC-CSE-Notes/README.md

 # UPSC_CSE_Notes

+## About

 Notes that I made while preparng for UPSC Civil Services Examination.
+The notes are comprehensive accross all GS subjects and History Optional.